Questions related to scheduling groups at the Northwest Folklife Festival

 If you represent a particular genre or community, and you can bring several other groups or performers together to participate in a showcase, we’d be interested in talking with you!
 Please give us a call or email us.

-We receive approximately 1400 applications, and there are approximately 850 performance time slots.
+We receive over 1200 applications, and there are approximately 850 performance time slots.

 850. (This varies from year to year.)